python-acoustics/python-acoustics/README.md

 ## Installation

-The latest release can be found on PyPI and installed with `pip install streaming`.
+The latest release can be found on PyPI and installed with `pip install acoustics`.
 Otherwise, you can clone this repository and install with `pip install` or `pip install -e` when you want an editable install.